goszpeti/conan_explorer/README.md

 # <img src="https://raw.githubusercontent.com/goszpeti/conan_app_launcher/master/doc/screenshot.png" width="1024">

 Features:
-- configurable layout (tabs and applications) with json file
+- configurable layout (tabs and applications) in GUI itself
 - can also open files with their associated default program
 - installs all referenced packages automatically
 - automatic conan settings resolution for your platform